collabcloud/project-collabcloud/doc/sprint0/done.md

 # Definition of Done
-In this document, we define the Criteria of Satisfication that we will be using for user stories throughout our project in order to define "Definition of Done".
-We also use the term Acceptance Criteria interchangeably to define our "Definition of Done".
-We use our Acceptance Criteria to
+In this document, we define the Acceptance Criteria that we will be using for user stories throughout our project in order to define "Definition of Done".
+We also use the term Acceptance Criteria interchangeably with "Criteria of Satisfaction" to define our "Definition of Done".

 ## :ballot_box_with_check: Acceptance Criteria :ballot_box_with_check: